emm331/AppleMusicToSpotify/README.md

     - Redirect URIs: http://localhost:8888/callback (Add and Save)
     - Go to .env file and **securely set Client ID and Client Secret** from newly created app

+###
+After running the web app (instructions below), log on to your Spotify account and enjoy your newly created playlist!

 ### Web App

 Run the web app (then view in the browser at http://localhost:5000/):